hashicorp/terraform/website/docs/commands/init.html.markdown

   ignore previously-downloaded objects and install the latest version allowed within configured constraints.

+* `-verify-plugins=true` Verify the authenticity and integrity of automatically downloaded plugins.

 ## Backend Config

 The `-backend-config` can take a path or `key=value` pair to specify additional